tdpreece/tdpreece.github.io/_drafts/2016-12-08-uses-for-virtual-columns-in-mariadb.md

-For example, if I create the following table (formula taken from a recent [webinar](https://www.percona.com/resources/technical-presentations/virtual-columns-mysql-and-mariadb-percona-mysql-webinar) by Federico Goncalvez on virtual columns)
+For example, if I create the following table (formula taken from a recent [webinar](https://www.percona.com/resources/technical-presentations/virtual-columns-mysql-and-mariadb-percona-mysql-webinar) by Federico Goncalvez on virtual columns).

 ```sql
 CREATE TABLE `goods` (